mechanicaldesign.iit.edu

 Game Rules

-5. There is NO contact allowed with the other team.
-Any contact will result in a disqualification.
+3. There is NO contact allowed with other teams.
+Any contact will result in an extra ball that needs to be knocked down in the "rifle" range.
 However, if you wish to incorporate spikes for intimidation purposes, I will be impressed.

-6. If the rider touches the ground at any point, they are "out" for that round.
+4. If the rider touches the ground at any point, they must perform an extra ball knock down in the "rifle" range.

-8. The team with the highest weight cost will be additionally penalized by having their driver blind-folded.
+6. The team with the highest weight cost will be additionally penalized by having their rider blind-folded.
+You may have a person run alongside your blindfolded runner to help guide them.

 Grading - What is due when